Lindsay Barrett: Migration to Africa: 1966 onwards

-Barrett travelled to Dakar, Senegal, in 1966 for the first World Festival of Black Arts, where – described by Negro Digest as "the fireball from Jamaica" – he organised a poetry-reading session at the US Cultural Center.
-After the Festival, Barrett decided to remain in West Africa.
+In February 1966, Barrett left Paris to travel to Dakar, Senegal, for the first World Festival of Black Arts (1–24 April 1966).
+There – described by Negro Digest as "the fireball from Jamaica" – Barrett organised a poetry-reading session at the US Cultural Center.
+His plan had been to "visit and if possible work in Nkrumah's Ghana, for a short while after the festival.
+Unfortunately, by the time the festival ended Nkrumah was no longer on the seat in Ghana."

-He took up residence in Nigeria that year, and has said that he was urged to go there by the writer John Pepper Clark, whom he had met in London in 1961, and whose play The Raft had influenced Barrett's own decision to begin writing plays, particularly one called Jump Kookoo Makka (which, like The Raft, would be performed at the Leicester University Commonwealth Arts Festival in 1967).
+Having had in Paris a friend from Sierra Leone, Barrett decided that would be the first West African country where he would spend some time, and during the few months he was there (one of his hosts being the then Vice-Chancellor of the University of Sierra Leone, Professor Davidson Abioseh Nicol), he began work as a correspondent for West Africa magazine.
+Visiting Nigeria in July that year, Barrett took up residence there; he recollects being urged to go there by the writer John Pepper Clark, whom he had met in London in 1961, and whose play The Raft had influenced Barrett's own decision to begin writing plays, particularly one called Jump Kookoo Makka (which, like The Raft, would be performed at the Leicester University Commonwealth Arts Festival in 1967).
 He has said: "I came to Nigeria directly because I was influenced by her literature.
 I came to Africa because I wanted to renew the spirit of ancestral hope.
 I felt that there was hope in knowing where you came from and that we could renew our links, that we could strengthen our systems."